 Robins

 Homework remains the same as usual, well done to those children who regularly complete their spellings and maths homework as well as reading on most days at home.
+Children get extra housepoints for handing their completed work in and the regularity of homework ensures a smooth progression into the expectations as the children get older and move up to new classes.

 The year 1 and 2 children continue to have three lots of homework per week: Spellings will be sent home on Mondays and sheets returned the following Monday, dictations and word tests will be given on Tuesdays.